syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted.md

 <!-- markdownlint-disable MD024 -->

-# Getting started with Syncfusion Blazor components in Blazor ASP.NET Core Hosted App using Visual Studio
+# Getting started with Blazor ASP.NET Core Hosted App in Visual Studio

 This article provides step-by-step instructions about how to create Blazor ASP.NET Core Hosted application using [Visual Studio](https://visualstudio.microsoft.com/vs/) with Syncfusion Blazor components setup pre-configured in it.